inguyen314/morning_shef/README.md

 # morning_shef
 Import forecast data from MVS's wm_mvs_lake schema then convert to SHEF file format.

-Step 1.
+Step 01.
 Download the lastest release (link on the right side)

-Step 2.
+Step 02.
 Open CWMS-VUE and script editor

-Step 3.
+Step 03.
 Copy the script from morning_shef.py to script editor

-Step 4.
+Step 04.
 Name the script "morning_shef", save and run

-Step 5.
-A popup window will ask for your note for every lakes
+Step 05.
+Type your note in the popup window for every lake

-Step 6.
-A preview of the morning shef will popup in a separate window
+Step 06.
+Verify the morning_shef via preview popup window

-Step 7.
+Step 07.
 Click "X" if you like what you see, if not, you can make changes in the preview window, then click X.

-Step 8.
-Save a copy of the morning shef to your local computer popup window
+Step 08.
+Save the morning_shef.shef file locally on your computer via popup window

-Step 9.
-Save a copy of the morning shef to the Z drive for LDM
+Step 09.
+Save the morning_shef.shef file on the Z drive for LDM via popup window

 Steo 10.
 Send out the email